3/03/2022

 ...would history have been different if the righteous-minded hadn't been so cowardly?

-In the photo above, only Landmesser is remembered.
+As for the photo above, only Landmesser is remembered.
 The rest are just so many sheep.

 [Footnote: I recently watched a debate among Republican candidates for Arizona governor.
 One candidate asked for a show of hands from those who believed the 2020 presidential election was stolen, then immediately raised her own hand.
 Two other candidates hesitated before raising their hands in unison, as though waiting to see if the other would follow.
 So, I'll ask the question again - how many people have the courage to stick to their deeply held beliefs in the face of peer pressure?
 And when that peer pressure normalizes dangerous lies, whether about the security of our elections or the threat of other races or religions, what price do we pay as individuals and as a society?
 In such circumstances, we do not have the luxury of pointing fingers.
 We can only look in the mirror.]